Summer walks, featuring an irritated osprey

-Autumn afternoon
+Autumn afternoon on Pack Monadnock

-As a pedestrian, I like to take advantage of the auto road up Pack Monadnock in Miller State Park during off-hours, when the gate is closed to auto traffic.
+As a pedestrian, I like to take advantage of the auto road up Pack Monadnock in New Hampshire’s Miller State Park during off-hours, when the gate is closed to auto traffic.
 Sometimes I’d just rather reach the summit on smooth pavement instead of using the trails in the woods.
 I recently made the trip as late afternoon was shading into evening.

 Miller State Park auto road (Pack Monadnock), late October.
 Photos by Ellen Kolb.

-The road’s uphill grade gave me a bit of a workout, even at my modest pace.
+The road’s uphill grade gave me a bit of a workout, even at my easy pace.
 I’m discovering that a pair of trekking poles can be helpful to me no matter how smooth the terrain.
 My poles and I made it to the picnic area at the summit about 35 minutes after leaving the parking lot, covering a bit under a mile and a half of road with 700 feet of elevation gain.

 Mount Monadnock seen from Pack Monadnock